11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Known locally as the “Hippie Town of Ohio,” Yellow Springs is the destination for free spirits looking for a laid-back road trip to fill their itinerary.
 Just 50 minutes from Columbus, this town has an artsy undertone, tons of indie boutiques, and an emphasis on reconnecting with nature.

 Yellow Springs has lots to do in town, but it’s truly a marvelous place to get out and explore nature as well.
-If you want to see the renowned Yellow Springs, the town’s namesake, be sure to stop at the Glen Helen Nature Preserve.
+If you want to see the renowned Yellow Springs, the town’s namesake, stop at the Glen Helen Nature Preserve.
 This park spans over 1,000 acres, with hiking trails of varied difficulty and a raptor center with the cutest family of owls you’ve ever seen.

 Yellow Springs

-One of the keys to a good road trip is to find a way to refresh and reward yourself before piling back into the car for the drive home.
-In Yellow Springs, you’ll have a couple of good local-approved options.
+After spending much of our vacation days in the car, we know one of the keys to a good road trip is to find a way to refresh and reward yourself before piling back into the car for the drive home.
+In Yellow Springs, we’ve discovered more than a couple of good local-approved options.

 Newark, OH

 Newark is another great city full of shopping, dining, and nightlife, and it’s only 40 minutes from the heart of Columbus.
-If you have a shorter amount of time to dedicate to your road trip escapades, or you’d prefer to have more time to spend wandering around your destination, Newark is a wonderful choice.
+If you have a shorter amount of time to dedicate to your road trip escapades, or you’d prefer to have more time to spend wandering around your destination, Newark, OH, is a wonderful choice.

 Mural in Newark, OH

-If you enjoy a more traditional approach to tourism when choosing road trip destinations, Newark has plenty of museums and attractions to keep you busy.
-For a step into the city’s history, the Licking County Historic Jail is a popular destination.
+For a step into the city’s history, we suggest the Licking County Historic Jail, a popular destination for tourists.
 The Dawes Arboretum, on the other hand, offers you a chance to (literally!) stop and smell the roses.
-This park has 2,000 acres of gardens and forest; you could spend all afternoon there with a picnic if you wanted to.
+This park has 2,000 acres of gardens and forest.
+If we weren’t in any kind of rush, we could spend all afternoon here enjoying a lazy picnic.

 Hamilton, OH

 Nicknamed the “City of Sculpture,” a road trip to Hamilton is a no-brainer for the artsy, forward-thinking traveler.
-The drive from Columbus takes about one hour and 45 minutes each way, so it’s up to you whether or not you’d like to make the roundtrip in a single day or split it up with an overnight stay.
+The drive from Columbus takes about one hour and 45 minutes each way, so it’s up to you whether or not to make the roundtrip in a single day or split it up with an overnight stay.

 Hamilton, OH

 After the sun sets, head to the Holiday Auto Theatre for a good old-fashioned drive-in experience.
-Cuddle up in the back of the truck for a romantic double-feature or put the kids in their jammies, ply them with popcorn and candy, and listen to them giggle as they experience movie-going like they never have before.
+Cuddle up in the back of the truck for a romantic double-feature or put the kids in their jammies, spoil them with popcorn and candy, and listen to them giggle as they experience movie-going like they never have before.

 Treksplorer